Folkestone Rainbow Centre

 Service Eligibility

 18 + who are referred through our Homeless Support Service.
+Residing in the Folkestone and Hythe district.

 Information for Volunteers